shashank-ssriva/WhichWiFi/README.md

 A tiny Python3 script that tells you which WiFi network your Mac is connected to.

 # Introduction
 There are times when you have more than 1 WiFi routers and they all differ in their speed/tariff or data-limit.
-Sometimes you want to connect to router A because it is cheaper & has unlimited data.
-Sometimes you want to restrict your usage of router B because it has a data cap & also incurs a lot of money if that cap is crossed.
-Sometimes you want to connect to router B because you need fast speed.
+Sometimes you want to connect to **router A** because it is cheaper & has unlimited data.
+Sometimes you want to restrict your usage of **router B** because it has a data cap & also incurs a lot of money if that cap is crossed.
+Sometimes you want to connect to **router B** because you need fast speed.
 Situations may vary.

-Problem arises when your Mac switches to another router silently if connected router runs out of battery.
-Mac also tries to connect to other networks if certain settings (*remeber this network or auto-connect*) are enabled.
-You probably don't want to shop online when your Mac is connected to a free WiFi in a coffee shop, which is not that secure.
+The problem arises when your Mac switches to another router silently if the connected router runs out of battery.
+Mac also tries to connect to other networks if certain settings (*remember this network or auto-connect*) are enabled.
+You probably don't want to shop online when your Mac is connected to a free WiFi hotspot in a coffee shop, which is not secure.

 ``WhichWiFi`` checks the network your Mac is connected to & displays it as a notification.
 You can put it inside a Cron job so that you continue to receive notifications about currently connected network without human intervention.